Hotrian/HeadlessOverlayToolkit/readme.md

 - See Twitch Chat in VR!
 From Any Game!
 - Easily attach Chat to the Screen, a Controller, or drop it in the World.
 - Easily snap Controller attached Chat to a set "Base Position".
-- Offset Chat positionally and rotationally.
+- Offset Chat positionally and rotationally. (build currently missing rotation control, but works with Unity Editor)
 - Custom Inspector with Undo support.
 - Basic Gaze Detection and Animation support (Fade In/Out or Scale Up/Down on Gaze).
 - Extremely Basic Save/Load Support!
 Saves Username/Channel but does not save OAuth Key!